Isaiah Chapter 17

 Syria and Israel threatened

-17:2 The cities of Aroer (meaning ruins) are forsaken: they shall be for flocks, which shall lie down, and none shall make [them] afraid.
+17:2 The cities of Aroer (meaning ruins) will be deserted: they will be for flocks, that will lie down with no one to make [them] afraid.

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-17:4 And in that day it shall so happen, that the glory of Jacobיַעֲקֹב
+17:4 And on that day it will so happen, that the honor of Jacobיַעֲקֹב

 (/ˈdʒeɪkəb/; Modern: Yaʿaqōv (help·info), Tiberian: Yaʿăqōḇ; Arabic: يَعْقُوب, romanized: Yaʿqūb; Greek: Ἰακώβ, romanized: Iakṓb) the name Yaʿaqōv יעקב is derived from ʿaqev עָקֵב “heel”, as Jacob (later called Israel) was born grasping the heel of his twin brother Esau. for more info click here

-shall be made thin, and the fatness of his flesh shall wax lean.
+will weaken, and the fatness of his flesh become lean.

 Transliteration: rᵊp̄ā’îm Pronunciation: raw-faw’eem – giants, Rephaim For more info click here